Carmelina Moscato: International career

 At just 16 years of age, Moscato made her Canadian U-20 national team debut on February 6, 2001, during a 3–2 defeat against Finland at the Adidas Cup in Houston, Texas.
 She represented Canada during the country's hosting of the 2002 FIFA U-19 Women's World Championship, playing all six matches and helping Canada reach the final before losing to the United States.

 On April 3, 2002, Moscato earned her first cap with Canada's senior team, playing 19 minutes in a 0–0 draw against Australia.
 Moscato has played in major tournaments such as the 2002 CONCACAF Women's Gold Cup, the 2003 FIFA Women's World Cup, and the CONCACAF Olympic qualifying tournament in 2004.
 After taking a two-year hiatus from the game, she returned to the international scene in 2009, and played for Canada during the 2011 FIFA Women's World Cup in Germany and the 2012 Summer Olympics in London.
-Some of her most notable successes with the team include winning the 2010 CONCACAF Tournament in Cancun, the Cyprus Cup in March 2011, and the bronze medal at the 2012 Olympic Games.
+Some of her most notable successes with the team include winning the 2010 CONCACAF Tournament in Cancun, the Cyprus Cup in March 2011, and earning a bronze medal at the 2012 Olympic Games.

 Coaching career

-Moscato was an assistant coach at the University of Wisconsin.
-She used to be an assistant coach for the Louisville Cardinals.
+Moscato was an assistant coach at the University of Wisconsin and for the Louisville Cardinals.

 In August 2016, Moscato coached Canada's women's under-15 squad to the second place in the 2016 CONCACAF Girls' U-15 Championship.

 In 2017, she was the Talent Manager of the Canadian REX Development program before serving as an assistant coach with the Canadian women's U20 team from 2018 to 2020.
 In 2019, she served as the Technical Director for youth soccer team Kleinburg Nobleton SC.

 Moscato became the head coach of the FC Nordsjælland women's team, a role she started in July 2021.

-In June 2022, she was named Technical Director and head coach Liga MX Femenil club Tigres UANL becoming both the first woman and first foreigner to hold the role.
+In June 2022, she was named Technical Director and head coach of Liga MX Femenil club Tigres UANL, becoming both the first woman and first foreigner to hold the role.
+Tigres won the 2022–23 Apertura Liguilla, qualifying Tigres for the Campeón de Campeones, and reached the Clausura Liguilla semi-finals under Moscato before being eliminated.
+Her Apertura championship was the first title win in Liga MX Femenil history by a foreign-born coach.

+On June 2, 2023, Moscato announced her resignation from Tigres Femenil.

+On February 19, 2024, Racing Louisville FC announced that Moscato had joined the club as an assistant coach.

+On July 21, 2025, it was announced that Moscato had departed Racing Louisville to take up the role of head coach of Al Qadsiah in the Saudi Women's Premier League.